 The Saïd Foundation has offered educational scholarships and training opportunities since 1984.
 The programme aims to empower people through educational opportunities and to encourage the development of the Middle East.
-It is targeted towards outstanding individuals who demonstrate leadership potential and a driver of change within our target countries of Lebanon, Jordan, Palestine and Syria.
+It is targeted towards outstanding individuals with leadership potential who will be drivers of positive change within our target countries of Syria, Jordan, Lebanon and Palestine.

-There are no restrictions on academic subjects but priority will be given to candidates who can demonstrate that their subject will enable them to contribute to the development of their home country.
+There are no restrictions on academic subjects but candidates must demonstrate that their subject will enable them to contribute to the development of their home country.

 Candidates must apply to one or more of the Foundation’s partner universities.
 We may consider an application for study at a non-partner university but only if the candidate’s proposed course is not offered by a partner.
 If you have selected a non-university partner you must explain why in your application form or you may not be considered for a scholarship.

 We will not consider applications for study at universities outside the UK or for undergraduate programmes.
 We are also no longer accepting applications for funding for PhD/DPhil studies.